spokestack/spokestack.io/content/docs/Design/tips-for-designing-visual-output.md

 - Allow users to end listening using gestures or an `exit` intent.
 - If no speech is detected by your automatic speech recognition (ASR) engine, consider how long you’ll wait before turning off listening.
 Consider reminding users what they can say visually (see next section).
 For example, Alexa’s blue ring turns off after 8 seconds.
 On the other hand, Google Assistant and Siri show a help screen with sample intents after 5 seconds.

-## Remind users how they can continue or pivot the conversation
+## Remind Users How They Can Continue or Pivot the Conversation

 If screen real estate permits, consider including visual prompts (Google refers to these as “[suggestion chips](https://developers.google.com/assistant/conversational/rich-responses#suggestion_chips)”).
 This will help users remember what they can ask, even when unprompted.
 Take into account the context in which your user is using your app and where they are in the conversation.
 For example, if users are in a situation where they’re unable to view their screen, visuals might not be as useful.
 When designing visual prompts, consider the following: